-The Committee also considers trends in equity-based compensation, the mix of the type of equity grants, and the the number of our shares that are available for equity grants.
-Historically, the Compensation Committee has approved approximately 20 percent of the shares for equity grants to be granted to the executive team, and it followed that practice again in fiscal year 2013.
+The Committee also considers trends in equity-based compensation, the mix of the type of equity grants, and the number of our shares that are available for equity grants.
 The allocation among Named Executive Officers is based on historical grants, the value of past grants and the Company's performance, all of which are subject to the objectives listed under the section titled "Compensation Discussion and Analysis - Role of Compensation Committee, Philosophy and Objectives."
-To facilitate the grant of stock options to employees and other executive officers, the Board of Directors authorized the Chief Executive Officer to grant individual stock options and restricted stock units during fiscal 2013, subject to the guidelines and limitations imposed by the Compensation Committee.
+To facilitate the grant of stock options to employees and other executive officers, the Board of Directors authorized the Chief Executive Officer to grant individual stock options and restricted stock units during fiscal 2014, subject to the guidelines and limitations imposed by the Compensation Committee.

-For fiscal 2013, the Compensation Committee determined that it would continue to grant restricted stock units as well as incentive stock options in a manner substantially similar to fiscal 2012, except that valuation of the equity grants, based on the grant date fair value as determined under ASC 718, would be limited to approximately \$2.3 million.
-The number of shares of common stock subject to stock options and restricted stock units granted increased slightly from the prior year.
-The value of the restricted stock units was equal to 50 percent of the value of the stock options for executives, as determined under the fair value provisions of ASC 718.
+For fiscal 2014, the Compensation Committee determined that it would continue to grant restricted stock units as well as incentive stock options in a manner substantially similar to fiscal 2013, and that valuation of the equity grants, based on the grant date fair value as determined under ASC 718, would be limited to approximately \$2.3 million.
+The number of shares of common stock subject to stock options and restricted stock units granted decreased slightly in fiscal 2014 from the prior year.
+The value of the restricted stock units was equal to 80 percent of the value of the stock options for executives, as determined under the fair value provisions of ASC 718.

 Historically, the equity grants for executives and employees have been considered at the Board and Compensation Committee meetings generally held in November of that fiscal year.
-Starting in fiscal 2013, the Board and Compensation Committee determined that it would be more appropriate to approve the grants in conjunction with the August meetings, to coincide with the Director equity grants and the annual shareholder meeting.
+Starting in fiscal 2013, the Board and the Compensation Committee determined that it would be more appropriate to approve the grants in conjunction with the August meetings to coincide with the Director equity grants and the annual meeting of shareholders.
 Equity awards are not typically granted at other times of the year for employees, including new employees.
 The exercise price of all stock options granted is equal to the fair market value of the Company's common stock as reported on The NASDAQ Global Select Market on the date of grant, which is defined in the 2007 Plan as the closing price of the common stock as reported on The NASDAQ Global Select Market on the date of grant.
 All options also contain five-year vesting provisions, with 20 percent of the shares underlying the stock option vesting each year following the date of grant.
 The restricted stock units also contain a five-year vesting provisions, with 20 percent of the restricted stock units vesting each year following the date of grant.

 Deferred Compensation Arrangements.
-We have deferred compensation arrangements with James B. Morgan and Dr. Aelred J. Kurtenbach, which were implemented in 1990 to protect the Company from the loss of these key employees during our formative years.
+We have a deferred compensation arrangement with Dr. Aelred J. Kurtenbach, and we had such an arrangement with James B. Morgan until he resigned as President and Chief Executive Officer on September 1, 2013.
+These deferred compensation arrangements were implemented in 1990 to protect the Company from the loss of these key employees during our formative years.
 Participation in this plan by other executives is not in consideration at this time.
 The arrangements are designed to fund annual payments upon retirement based on the value of amounts credited to each participant's account.
 These arrangements are funded through an increase in the cash surrender value of life insurance policies on the lives of the participants.
-They are evidenced by deferred compensation agreements and are described in the table entitled "Non-qualified Deferred Compensation - Fiscal 2013."
+They are evidenced by deferred compensation agreements and are described in the table entitled "Non-Qualified Deferred Compensation - Fiscal 2014."